How does this procedure leave no scars on the breasts?

 Planning for Your Breast Augmentation Surgery

-At your free consultation, Dr. Bartell will listen to your concerns, describe the breast implant procedure, and show you numerous breast augmentation before and after photos of previous patients.
+At your consultation, Dr. Bartell will listen to your concerns, describe the breast implant procedure, and show you numerous breast augmentation before and after photos of previous patients.
 You will receive a quote for the breast augmentation procedure, which includes all associated fees.
 Information on financing is also available.

 If you decide to have breast enlargement surgery, Dr. Bartell will meet with you to perform a history and physical examination.
 Be sure to inform Dr. Bartell if you: